ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/ray_tracing/rt06_reflections.md

 ### Generating Reflection rays from the G-buffer

-In this demo, we have a raster pass to compute our G-buffer, so we are already saving all the information we need to compute our reflection rays when producing the G-buffer.
+In this demo, there is a raster pass to compute the G-buffer, so you are already saving all the information you need to compute your reflection rays when producing the G-buffer.
 The first step is just to read this information from the G-Buffer, and use the normal, position and roughness to generate the reflection ray that we will launch.

 ``` glsl
 vec3 get_g_buffer_depth(ivec2 depth_coord_texel)